 To check your nmap version, add “–version”:

-Since the heartbleed bug is an SSL vulnerability, you’ll need some extra TLS libraries.
-Download the tls.lua file to the Nmap share directory (most likely /usr/local/share/nmap/nselib/) and store it as tls.lua.
+On a current Nmap you can skip this section.
+Back in April 2014 the script wasn’t bundled yet: since the heartbleed bug is an SSL vulnerability, you needed some extra TLS libraries.
+You downloaded the tls.lua file to the Nmap share directory (most likely /usr/local/share/nmap/nselib/) and stored it as tls.lua.

-Then, run nmap with the NSE script on port 443.
-You can download the ssl-heartbleed.nse script via the NSE website .
-Save it on your local drive and refer to it via the –script $FILENAME parameter to nmap.
+Similarly, on a pre-6.45 Nmap you downloaded the ssl-heartbleed.nse script via the NSE website , saved it on your local drive and referred to it via the –script $FILENAME parameter.

 The above should list all your IPs that have an open 443 port together with a remark if they’re vulnerable or not.